akanainc/smartbear-alertsite-cm-integration/README.md

             + Click on the Body tag and enter the monitor id (obj_device) and enter a name for each monitor
             + Enter your basic auth credentials for authenticating to Policy Manager and update the request

-        + GetAPIVersionMonitor - Used to retrive and view which monitors are configured to an API version in CM
+        + GetAPIVersionMonitor - Used to retrieve and view which monitors are configured to an API version in CM
             + Change API version in the URL
             + Enter your basic auth credentials for authenticating to Policy Manager and update the request